irsbugs/GStreaming/README.md

 ```
 player = Gst.ElementFactory.make('playbin', 'player')
 ```
-could instead have been built a a pipleine...
+could instead have been built in a pipleine...
 ```
 player = Gst.parse_launch('playbin')
 ```